bronson/geolocal/README.md

 ## TODO

+- [ ] Solve the ambiguity between lib/geolocal.rb (the gem) and lib/geolocal.rb (the generated code)
 - [ ] Add support for cities
 - [ ] other sources for this data?
 [MainFacts](http://mainfacts.com/ip-address-space-addresses), [NirSoft](http://www.nirsoft.net/countryip/)
       Also maybe allow providers to accept their own options?